 1. Disable Your Plugins

 The most common source of the WSoD is a compatibility issue with your plugins.
-If you recently installed a new plugin, or one of your existing plugins was updated, that could have caused the error.
+If you recently installed a new plugin, or one of your existing plugins was updated, that could have caused the white screen error.

 Fortunately, this first fix is relatively quick and easy.
 All you need to do is to temporarily deactivate all your plugins at once.
 This enables you to see if a plugin is at fault, and (if so) quickly find the broken plugin.